- The Curriculum

-Any student who fails to maintain the 3.00 GPA will be automatically placed in probationary status and must, within the following semester elevate his/her GPA to 3.00 in order to remain in the graduate program.
+Any student who fails to maintain the 3.00 GPA will be automatically placed in probationary status and must, within the next enrolled semester elevate his/her GPA to 3.00 in order to remain in the graduate program.
 Grades in all courses taken as a graduate student are used in determining whether a student has met the 3.00 (“B”) cumulative grade point average requirement to remain in good academic standing.

 Semester Credit Hour

 Semester Credit Hour is the unit of instruction used for computing the amount of work required for assigning credit.
-Academic credit is awarded in the form of a semester credit hour, which reflects the amount of engaged learning time expected of a typical student enrolled not only in traditional classroom settings but also in laboratories, studios, internships and other experiential learning, and distance and correspondence education.
+Academic credit is awarded in the form of a semester credit hour, which reflects the amount of engaged learning time expected of a typical student enrolled not only in traditional classroom settings but also in laboratories, studios, internships, and other experiential learning, including distance and correspondence education.
 One semester hour is equivalent to one 50–70 minute period of instruction or lecture per week for 15 weeks.
 Two or three 50-minute periods of laboratory sessions are equal to one period of instruction or lecture.
 Faculty assign and monitor semester credit hour assignments.

 Course level/Number is an indicator of the knowledge and skills that are expected to be taught and learned in a course.
 Course level indicates progression of learning, rigor, and content.
 Generally, the course level is indicated by the course numbering system.
-Graduate level courses start at 500 and go up to a potential ceiling of 999.
+Graduate-level courses start at 500 and go up to a potential ceiling of 999.

 |Course Number||Course Level|